Flag of Austria: Habsburg Monarchy

 Since the days of Rudolph of Habsburg and the 1283 Treaty of Rheinfelden, the combination of red-white-red was widely considered to be the Austrian (later also Inner Austrian) colours used by the ruling Habsburg dynasty.
-However, the black-yellow flag was used as the national flag (in a modern sense) of the Austrian Habsburg monarchy, the later Austrian Empire and the Austrian part of Austria-Hungary, sometimes even for the entire empire as well, until 1918.
+However, the black-yellow flag was used as the national flag (in a modern sense) of the Austrian Habsburg monarchy, the later Austrian Empire and the Austrian part of Austria-Hungary, and sometimes even for the entire empire until 1918.
 These were the family colours of the Imperial House of Habsburg, and were themselves in part derived from the banner of the Holy Roman Empire.

 Beginning in the reign of Emperor Joseph II, the Austrian, later Austro-Hungarian Navy used a naval ensign (Marineflagge) based on the red-white-red colours, and augmented with a shield of similar colours.
 Both of these flags became obsolete with Austria-Hungary's dissolution in 1918, and the newly formed rump state of German Austria adopted the red-white-red triband as its national flag.

-Austrian flag coin
+Commemorative coin

-The Austrian flag has been the main motif of many collector coins.
-One of the most recent examples is the 20 euro Post War Period coin, issued by the Republic of Austria on 17 September 2003.
+One example of an Austrian flag coin is the 20 euro Post War Period coin, issued by the Republic of Austria on 17 September 2003.
 The obverse of this coin shows the Austrian coat of arms flanked by the Austrian flag and the European Union flag.

 Colours

-The Constitution of Austria does not specify the colour shades of the flag, but members of the Austrian Armed Forces are told that the red on the coat of arms (which is used for the flag shield on the eagle) is Pantone 186 C.
+The Austrian law does not specify the colour shades of the flag, but on 14 May 2018, the Ministry of Defence issued a regulation specified the red on the flag is Pantone 186 C, superseding a previous 31 January 2000 directive that specified it was Pantone 032 C.

-The red-white-red Austrian flag is almost identical to several other flags found around the world, including the flags of Bouillon and Leuven in Belgium, the flag of Savona in Italy, the flags of Dordrecht, Gouda, Hoorn and Leiden in the Netherlands, and the flag of Puerto Asís in Colombia.
-The flag is said to have inspired the national flag of Lebanon and the Stars and Bars used by the Confederate States of America from 1861 to 1863 (and ancestor of the flag of the U.S. state of Georgia).
+The red-white-red Austrian flag is almost identical to several other flags found around the world, including the flags of Bouillon and Leuven in Belgium, of Vianden in Luxembourg, of Latvia, the flag of Savona in Italy, the flags of Dordrecht, Gouda, Hoorn and Leiden in the Netherlands, and the flag of Puerto Asís in Colombia.
+The Austrian flag is said to have inspired the national flag of Lebanon and the Stars and Bars flag used by the Confederate States (and in turn the basis for the flag of the State of Georgia).